ISO Certification For Non-Profits

 Step-by-step guide to iso certification for non-profits

-1. Understand the Requirements: Familiarize yourself with the ISO standards relevant to your organization.
+1. Understand the Requirements: Familiarize yourself with the ISO standard relevant to your organization.

-2. Conduct a Gap Analysis: Identify areas that need improvement to meet ISO requirements.
+2. Conduct a Gap Analysis: Identify gaps between your current practices and the ISO requirements.

-6. Conduct Internal Audits: Review your progress and address any gaps before the external audit.
+6. Conduct Internal Audits: Identify and address any issues before the official audit.

-7. Schedule the External Audit: Work with a certified auditor to complete the certification process.
+7. Schedule the Certification Audit: Work with an accredited certification body to complete the audit.

-8. Maintain Certification: Regularly review and update your processes to ensure ongoing compliance.
+8. Maintain Compliance: Regularly review and update your processes to retain certification.

 Do's and don'ts of iso certification for non-profits